antonfirsov/docs/2016/06-corertm/anouncing-net-core-rtm.md

 NetEase, a leading IT company in China, provides online services for content, gaming, social media, communications and commerce, needed to stay on the leading edge of the ever-evolving mobile games space and chose .NET Core for their back end services.
 When compared to their previous Java back-end architecture: *“.NET Core has reduced our release cycle by 20% and cost on engineering resources by 30%.”* When speaking about the throughput improvements and cost savings: *“Additionally, it has made it possible to reduce the number of VMs needed in production by half.”*

-We used industry benchmarks for web platforms on Linux as part of the release, including [TechEmpower Benchmarks](http://www.techempower.com/benchmarks/).
+We used industry benchmarks for web platforms on Linux as part of the release, including the [TechEmpower Benchmarks](http://www.techempower.com/benchmarks/).
 We've been [sharing our findings](https://github.com/aspnet/benchmarks) as demonstrated in our own labs, starting several months ago.
 We're hoping to see official numbers from TechEmpower soon after our release.

 Our lab runs show that ASP.NET Core is faster than some of our industry peers.
 We see throughput that is 8x better than Node.js and almost 3x better than Go, on the same hardware.
 We're also not done!
-These are the changes that we were able to get into the 1.0 product.
+These improvements are from the changes that we were able to get into the 1.0 product.

 .NET developers know that the platform is a great choice for productivity.
 We want them to know that it's also a great choice for performance.